WRU boss Walker expresses remorse over scandal

-Welsh Rugby Union: Nigel Walker expresses remorse over scandal
+Welsh Rugby Union: Nigel Walker expresses remorse over misogyny, sexism and racism scandal

 Last updated on .From the section Welsh Rugby